peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public bool IsNegative { get; }

-Gets a value not documented yet.
+Gets a value indicating whether this object is a negative number.

 <b>Returns:</b>

-A value not documented yet.
+True if this object is a negative number; otherwise, false.

 ### IsNull